hxr404/hxr404/README.md

 There are  many ways how to contribute to my projects (see [CONTRIBUTE.md](CONTRIBUTE.md))<br>

-But I also put lots of time, effort and money into it, so I really appreciate Donations.
+But I also put lots of time, effort and money into my work, so I really appreciate Donations.

-You can either make a One-Time Donation or become a patron (=monthly/yearly subscription) and as a thank you receive some benefits.
+You can either make a One-Time Donation or become a patron (=monthly/yearly donator) and as a thank you receive some benefits.

 I have accounts on multiple platforms, so you have the choice which one to use.<br>